 Spectacularly located in a glorious setting, Inle Lake provides for a little exercise – with walking and cycling, National Geographic worthy photos of traditional Burmese fishermen, stunning views, fabulous fresh Shan state food and even wine tasting.

-We arrived on the minivan from Bagan – having got the last four seats with the Japanese couple who are just a few weeks into their 18 month trip around the world.
-We were all ready by 0745, but it was 0830 when the van arrived, always a bad sign, it means you’re getting the last and worst seats.
+We arrived on the minivan from Bagan – having got the last four seats with the Japanese couple who are just a few weeks into their 18-month trip around the world.
+We were all ready by 0745, but it was 0830 when the van arrived, always a bad sign, it means you were getting the last and worst seats.

 But the first half of the journey wasn’t so bad.
 Not bad roads (for Myanmar), and the driver was reasonably cautious.
 We dropped one person off at Kalaw, presumably to trek over the hills to Inle, and then stopped a few miles further up for a 20 minute lunch break.
 The Japanese ate packaged snacks.
 I think, SE Asia, must be really tough having come from Japan, I certainly know that coming back after just 28 days was hard work re acclimating to the roads, buses, trains and lack of Japan-clean.